abhiramready/Habit-System/Habits/LearnProgramming/2022-LearnProgramming.md

 ## April, May, June

+* Worked on pure CSS and SASS
 * Getting started with CSS basics
+* Setting up a new project with SASS
 * Learned some basics of unit testing
-* Setting up a new project with SASS
-* Worked on pure CSS and SASS

 ## July - December
-* Progress not tracked
+* Worked on Redux and Sagas
+* Working on an E-Commerce React project
+* Fix Sonar issues and improve code coverage
+* Learned rapid protoyping of given UI design
+* Crate new components using atomic deisgn patterns